Oscar Robertson: Milwaukee Bucks (1970–1974)

-Post-NBA career
+Post-playing career

 After he retired as an active player, Robertson stayed involved in efforts to improve living conditions in his native Indianapolis, especially concerning fellow African-Americans.
 In addition, he worked as a color commentator with Brent Musburger on games televised by CBS during the 1974–75 NBA season.
 His trademark expressions were, "Oh, my!" and "Oh, Brent, did you see that!" in reaction to flashy or spectacular situations such as fast breaks, slam dunks, player collisions, etc. He also returned to the booth for the 1988–89 season calling games on TBS with Hot Rod Hundley.

 After his retirement, the Kansas City Kings (the Royals moved there while Robertson was with the Bucks) retired his No. 14; the retirement continues to be honored by the Kings in their current home of Sacramento.
 The Bucks also retired the No. 1 he wore in Milwaukee.
 In 1994, a nine-foot bronze statue of Robertson was erected outside the Fifth Third Arena at Shoemaker Center, the current home of Cincinnati Bearcats basketball.
 Robertson attends many of the games there, viewing the Bearcats from a chair at courtside.
 In 2006, the statue was relocated to the entrance of the Richard E. Lindner Athletics Center at the University of Cincinnati.